2021 Dallas Cowboys season: NFC Wild Card Playoffs: vs. (6) San Francisco 49ers

 The Cowboys hosted the San Francisco 49ers for the Wild Card Playoffs.
 However, the Cowboys were plagued by miscues and penalties throughout the game, and a late fourth-quarter rally fell short in a heartbreaking loss.
 San Francisco scored first with a touchdown run by Elijah Mitchell on the game's opening drive, and built their lead to 23–7 by the start of the fourth quarter.
 Dallas started their rally with a long field goal by Greg Zuerlein, followed by a touchdown run by Dak Prescott.
 On the game's final drive, Prescott led the Cowboys deep into San Francisco territory, but with seconds remaining and no time-outs, he was stopped in bounds on a run up the middle as the game clock continued running.
-The Cowboys had a first down at the 49ers 24-yard line, but the clock expired before Prescott could stop it by spiking the ball, in part because members of the Cowboys offense unintentionally prevented the Umpire from touching the ball to officiate the start of the snap, ending the game and Dallas's season.
+The Cowboys had a first down at the 49ers 24-yard line, but the clock expired before Prescott could stop it by spiking the ball, in part because members of the Cowboys offense unintentionally prevented the referee from touching the ball to officiate the start of the snap, ending the game and Dallas's season.
 The 23–17 loss marked the second time in their past three postseason appearances, and the seventh time in their past ten, that Dallas went one-and-done in the playoffs.
 The Cowboys finished the season with a total record of 12–6.